middlebury/college-handbook/content/ii-ug-college-policies/employee/benefits/midd-card-priveleges.md

 ---
-slug: "/pages/ii-ug-college-policies/employee/benefits/midd-card-priveleges"
+slug: /pages/ii-ug-college-policies/employee/benefits/midd-card-priveleges
-date: "2021-05-01"
+date: 2021-05-01
-title: "3.10 Midd Card Privileges"
+title: 3.10 Midd Card Privileges
 ---
 All employees of Middlebury College are eligible for an identification card, called a MiddCard, which entitles the employee to certain privileges including: access to athletic facilities, discounts at the College store, library privileges, and discounts at cultural and sporting events.
 In addition, the card allows door access to certain campus buildings.

 Spouses or domestic partners of benefits-eligible employees are eligible to receive a Spouse/Partner card with the same privileges as the employee card (except door access).